 A study of the market system, supply and demand, price mechanisms, and allocation of resources, Microeconomics looks closely at competition, monopoly, and imperfect competition.
 Prerequisite: Sophomore standing or permission of the instructor.
-Meets General Education Distribution Area III.C.
+ECN 201 or permission of instructor Meets General Education Distribution Area III.C.
 Note: Previously ECON 202